MaurizioB/Bigglesworth/README.rst

 Bigglesworth
 ============

-| Bigglesworth is an editor and librarian for GNU/Linux.
+Bigglesworth is a Waldorf Blofeld editor and librarian for GNU/Linux.
-| This is an early version, most of the features are not available yet.
+This is an early version, most of the features are not available yet.

 Features
 --------